soubhikk/soubhikk/README.md

-Hi, I am Soubhik Kumar, a postdoctoral researcher at the Center for Cosmology and Particle Physics at NYU (https://cosmo.nyu.edu).
+Hi, I am Soubhik Kumar, an assistant professor at the Tufts Institute of Cosmology (https://as.tufts.edu/physics/tufts-institute-cosmology) at Tufts University.
 I am broadly interested in beyond Standard Model physics.
-You can reach me at <my_first_name.my_last_name>@nyu.edu.
+You can reach me at <my_first_name.my_last_name>@tufts.edu.

 <!---
 soubhikk/soubhikk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.